-Tiki, Gizmo, and Pauly are Blue-and-gold macaws (Ara ararauna), Andy and Gadget are Catalina macaws (Ara ararauna x Ara macao), Sergeant is a Military macaw (Ara militaris), and Elmo is a Scarlet macaw (Ara macao).
-Elmo is one of our special need residents.
-Elmo joined the Kirshner family because he was plucking out his feathers.
-He has transitioned well and no longer plucks his feathers but he did permanent damage to the feathers and is missing most of his chest feathers.
+Tiki, Gizmo, Pauly, and Penny are blue-and-gold macaws, Andy and Gadget are catalina macaws, Elmo and Lucy are scarlet macaws, and Sergeant is a military macaw.
+Elmo is one of the Foundation’s special need residents.
+Elmo joined the Foundation because he was plucking out his own feathers.
+He has transitioned well and no longer plucks his feathers but he did permanent damage to the feather follicles and is missing most of his chest feathers.

 |Body Length||30 – 34 inches|

 |Clutch Size||1 – 4 eggs|